JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies: The Policy Language Interpreter

 While many languages exist that can capture agents' norms of permitted behaviour in some sense or another, the particular role of policies in the JustAct framework imposes some noteworthy constraints.

 Firstly, \Cref{fig:framework} asserts that \textit{truth} is a static relation over (only) policies and facts.
-This requires that \textit{truth} be well-defined, and that it exhibits no `impurity'.
-For example, enumerations of truths that never terminate are not well-founded definitions, and non-determinism in the enumeration breaks the relational abstraction.
-Consider the problems that arise from framing \textit{Prolog} as a policy language.
-At first glance, Prolog is a natural choice, because its programs seem to predicate the truth of queries, suggesting a relational semantics.
-However, strictly speaking, this semantics is generally not well-founded: not all programs are given a sensible semantics, because their evaluation will never terminate.
-Unfortunately, agents cannot decide if given Prolog programs are terminating~\cite{DBLP:journals/iandc/AptP93,DBLP:journals/umcs/Sasak06}.
+This requires that any `fact~$f$ \textit{is true in} policy~$p$' is a proposition expressible and evaluable without ambiguity, contradiction, or nondeterminism.
+For example, the truths of the same policy cannot change over time.
+Recall that this is necessary for auditors to always agree on permission (\Cref{lem:prospection}).
+Consider the problems that arise from framing \textit{Prolog} as a policy language and adopting Prolog's usual notion of \textit{truth} as the result of evaluating Boolean queries.
+At first glance, it is a natural choice, because Prolog programs seem to predicate the truth of queries, suggesting a relational semantics.
+However, Prolog's semantics is generally not well-founded: not all Prolog queries terminate, leaving some truths unspecified.
+Unfortunately, agents cannot generally decide if given queries are terminating~\cite{DBLP:journals/iandc/AptP93,DBLP:journals/umcs/Sasak06}.
 The undecidability of truth would impact definitions dependent on truth, \eg, the effects of actions.
 Clearly, some adjustments are needed before Prolog would serve as a policy language.
 For example, one approach is to restrict agents to a terminating fragment of Prolog.

-Secondly, the chosen policy language must yield definitions of \textit{truth} and \textit{valid} that let agents decide the necessary propositions, and enumerate the necessary sets.
-Namely, validity must be decidable, such that auditors can decide whether any enacted action they observe is permitted (\Cref{par:dec_enacted_permitted}).
+Secondly, the chosen policy language must yield definitions of \textit{truth} and \textit{valid} that afford definition the framework operators: agents rely on key propositions being decidable, and key sets being enumerable.
+For instance, auditors must decide permission (\Cref{par:dec_enacted_permitted}).
+Our approach relies on validity being decidable.
 Moreover, affectors must be able to enumerate the effects of any enacted action they observe (\Cref{par:enum_effect_of}).
-Our approach to the latter is to ensure each policy's truths are enumerable, and that each fact's affectors are enumerable.
+Our approach is to encode effects as truths, and ensuring that each policy's truths are enumerable.